preservation & regeneration since 1884

-Born and raised on the ranch.
 As a kid, he would climb the stack of hay bales to get service on his tiny radio, dreaming of another world.
-Once he turned 18 he left country life and entered the world of radio.
-After two decades of city life, heartbreak rerouted his path back to the ranch.
+Once, 18 he ditched country life for the world of radio.
+After two decades of city life, his path boomeranged back to the ranch.
 Settling in once again, he realized the ranch had not changed but he had.
-With a new sense of appreciation, he restored the once dilapidated ranch house and began boarding horses so the land could generate some money.
-It was backbreaking work but he is now able to revel in the fruits of his labor.
-His two passions are whiskey and music and you are likely to find him working in the distillery or his music studio.
+With a new sense of appreciation, he opened a new chapter in life at the ranch by boarding horses and restoring the once junked up yard and dilapidated farmhouse house.
+It was backbreaking work but he is now able to revel in the fruits of his efforts.
+You’re likely to find him dreaming up ideas for the distillery or making music.

 Zack — 5th generation

-After completing college Zack moved out to the ranch to help his dad with the horses.
+Zack moved out to the ranch to help his dad with the horses after college.
 He earned a degree in plant and soil science and after realizing that wheat grown on Reinstein Ranch had won a Gran Prix gold medal at the Paris World’s Fair in 1900, he decided to revive the tradition.
 With a heart of gold, Zack is your guy if you’re in need of a hand, a shoulder, or an ear.
 You are likely to find him in the distillery or on the tractor out in the field.

 Jenna — plant enthusiast

 Jenna helps with permaculture design on the ranch.
 With a mind to conserve our planet, she specializes in California natives.
 She also helps out as an extra pair of hands for events or in the kitchen for retreats.